liesnikov/extensible-elaborator/main.md

 As for metavariables `MetaVar`: as mentioned in the introduction, they are placeholders in the syntax tree (AST) that are produced in the process of elaboration.
 Metavariables do not appear in the surface syntax as they are not created by the user.
-In this paper we implement metavariables in the contextual style, as described by @abelHigherOrderDynamicPattern2011, therefore they are paired with a closure of type `MetaClosure`.
+In this chapter we implement metavariables in the contextual style, as described by @abelHigherOrderDynamicPattern2011, therefore they are paired with a closure of type `MetaClosure`.

 ## Syntax traversal ##